Karthikanegouni/Express-REST-APIs/goodreads APIs/README.md

     Inside `goodreads.db`, you need a table named `book` with the following schema:

     ```sql
         CREATE TABLE book (
             book_id INTEGER PRIMARY KEY AUTOINCREMENT,
-        title VARCHAR(255),
+            title TEXT,
-        author VARCHAR(255),
+            author_id INTEGER,
-        rating INTEGER
+            rating REAL,
+            rating_count INTEGER,
+            review_count INTEGER,
+            description TEXT,
+            pages INTEGER,
+            date_of_publication TEXT,
+            edition_language TEXT,
+            price INTEGER,
+            online_stores TEXT
          );
     ```
         You can use the `sqlite3` command-line tool or a graphical SQLite database browser to create the database file and the `book` table with the specified columns.

 ## API Endpoints